Training Outcomes Within Your Budget!

 With effort estimation in place, we predict the project's duration.
 We accomplish this by dividing the effort by the number of available resources.
 The outcome is the project's estimated duration, considering the team's productivity and size.

-The last step involves calculating the project's cost.
-It includes direct costs, such as personnel salaries and hardware expenses, and indirect costs, like overhead and potential risks.
+The last step involves calculating the project's cost, which includes direct costs such as personnel salaries and hardware expenses.
+It also accounts for indirect costs, like overhead and potential risks.
 The cost estimation provides a comprehensive view of the financial aspects of the project, aiding in budget allocation and financial planning.

 Factors influencing the COCOMO estimate